Navid200/xDrip/docs/Display/GraphSmoothing.md

 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Display](./Display.md) >> Graph smoothing

 You can enable a low-pass filter to reduce the transients.
 It is impossible to have a low-pass filter that does not cause delay.
-If this was applied to all data including the current reading, it would add a delay, which would be very bad.
-It only affects old readings.
+If this was applied to all data, including the current reading, it would add a delay, which would be very bad.
+It only affects readings older than about 40 minutes.
 It does not affect the current or the recent readings.
+Therefore, it does not affect the alert triggers.
+Neither does it affect the data broadcast to Nightscout or AAPS.

 To enable the filter, enable:
 `Settings` &#8722;> `xDrip+ Display Settings` &#8722;> `Graph Settings` &#8722;> `Graph Smoothing`